 We’re highlighting the Napoleon here, but many of the patisserie items at Les Halles are under $5, making this a fabulous spot to get a sweet treat.
 The Napoleon, though, is one of our favorites.
 The layers of puff pastry and custard are well-balanced, and it tastes like it should cost a lot more.

-Other pastries we love here: the Frangipane and the Palmier (a cinnamon/sugar elephant ear dipped in chocolate).
+Other desserts we love here: the Éclair Chocolate and the Créme Brûlée.
 Both are also under $5!